Sebaestschjin/gloomhaven-campaign-manager/README.md

 # Beware!
 This code contains mild spoilers for Gloomhaven.
-The names and perks of all available classes are listed in the `game.ttslua` file (and maybe somewhere else), so don't look there if that's a problem for you. :-)
+The names of all availables classes, their perks and ability names are listed in the file `game.ttslua`.
+So don't look there if that's a problem for you. :-)

 # How To Use
 There's not a Workshop mod yet, so here's how to set this up: